 As a high-growth company, it may be beneficial for AHC to have some financial flexibility, hence zero-debt.
 This may mean this is an optimal capital structure for the business, given that it is also meeting its short-term commitment.
 In the future, AHC’s financial situation may change.
 This is only a rough assessment of financial health, and I’m sure AHC has company-specific issues impacting its capital structure decisions.
 I suggest you continue to research A.H.
 Belo to get a better picture of the stock by looking at:

 - Valuation: What is AHC worth today?
-Even if the stock is a cash cow, it’s not worth an infinite price.
+Is the stock undervalued, even when its growth outlook is factored into its intrinsic value?
 The intrinsic value infographic in our free research report helps visualize whether AHC is currently mispriced by the market.

 To help readers see past the short term volatility of the financial market, we aim to bring you a long-term focused research analysis purely driven by fundamental data.
 Note that our analysis does not factor in the latest price-sensitive company announcements.

 The author is an independent contributor and at the time of publication had no position in the stocks mentioned.
 For errors that warrant correction please contact the editor at email@example.com.